Phrenzi/slate/source/includes/_management_sales_transactions.md

 sales_amount | Y | the sale amount
 credit_amount | Y | the credit amount
 patron_id | Y | UUID of patron
-cash_back | N | cash back for one time use case password | N | if cash_back is present, then password of patron must provided

 ### Query Exmaple: